-I think one of the reasons why people are so intimidated when I talk about taking a long road trip with just me as the only adult along with six kids, is that they are worried about “what if something happens?”.
-But here's the reality…..
+I think one of the reasons why people are so intimidated about taking a long road trip is that they are worried about “what if something happens?”.
+But here's the reality.
 It is likely that something WILL happen.
 Sometimes stuff happens when we are close to home- trust me, I've taken a kid to the emergency room for stitches because he fell down while boarding the school bus!
-And sometimes things will happen when we are on vacation- for example, last summer my daughter broke her collarbone while riding on an alpine slide in New Hampshire.
+And sometimes things will happen when we are on vacation- for example, one summer my daughter broke her collarbone while riding on an alpine slide in New Hampshire.
 So yeah, stuff is gonna happen.
-You just have to be calm enough to deal with it.
+You just have to be calm enough that you can deal with it.

-We had to take him to a urgent care center in a foreign country and have it stitched up.
-But since I am also a plan-ahead kind of girl, and knowing that we would be staying in one city in China for two weeks, I already had the name of an urgent care center, the doctor's name, and I knew where was located as well as their phone number!
+There was no doubt that Spencer needed stitches.
+But since I am also a plan-ahead kind of girl, and knowing that we would be staying in one city in China for two weeks, I already had the name of an urgent care center, the doctor's name, and I had the address and phone number!
 So when we encountered this emergency I was able to tell our guide exactly where we wanted to go to have Spencer stitched up.

 Planning ahead (or over-planning) worked in our favor in this case- but it was a unique situation.
 We were traveling for the first time with three kids ages 4, 3, and 2 in a foreign country where I was felt unsure about the level of “Western medicine” that would be available to us, and we were adopting a 15-month old who might need medical care while we were on our trip.
 That's why I was over-prepared.
 It gave me peace of mind.